jonasmouyal/data_mining_project/README.md

 #### Database

-The database consists of five tables:
+The database consists of four tables, linked between them as shown in the ERD diagram also provided:
 - assets: store the assets information and relevant information.
 - editors: store the editors' information and relevant information.
-- categories: links all categories to subcategories.
+- categories_subcategories: links all asset paths to categories and subcategories.
-- subcategories: links all subcategories to categories.
 - reviews: store all the reviews about all the assets.

+To create the local database, you have to use the database.py file which will create all the above tables.
+Using the data_mining_to_database file will fll the database based on the user requests in the command line.

 ## Authors